mostlyfabulous/Runtime/README.md

 # CPSC436I—Runtime

 ### Summary
-Runtime will help users be more active by helping them fit runs into their schedules.
-It can show information on previous runs, forcast for future runs and automatically suggest runs based on user preferences.
+Runtime helps users be more active by helping them fit runs into their schedules.
+It can show information on past runs, forcast for future planning and algorithmically schedule runs based on user preferences.

 ![Image of Run Plan view](https://raw.githubusercontent.com/mostlyfabulous/Runtime/master/screenshots/Runtime%20Run%20Plan%20page.png)